thriveweb/sailinginparadise/content/boatTours/2019-05-28-sunset-city-lights-cruise.md

   Looking for the Gold Coast's best sunset views?
-There is no better place to watch the sunset on the Gold Coast than on a boat!
+There is no better place to watch the sunset on the Gold Coast than, relaxing on a yacht on the Broadwater!
 No seriously...

   There is something so magical about a sunset over the water, but surrounded by it?
 Well that's something else...
-So come and join us for sundowners as the sun sets over the Gold Coast Mountains and casts a glow across the calm waters of the Gold Coast Broadwater.
+So come and join us for sundowners as the sun sinks behind the mountains of the Gold Coast Hinterland and casts a glow across the calm waters of the Gold Coast Broadwater.

   We've got the champagne on ice!